Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 # Legal and ethical considerations
 ## Objectives
-- Understand that legal and ethical considerations impact how data is managed.
+- Understand that legal and ethical considerations impact how data are managed.
 - Identify potential legal or ethical concerns with your research project(s).

 ## Introduction